Vita3K/Vita3K/README.md

 ## Running

-Specify the path to a .vpk file as the first command line argument, or run `Vita3K --help` from the command-line for a full list of options.
+Install your game in .pkg or .vpk format and click the play button on the game's menu.
-For more detailed instructions on running/installing games on all platforms, please read the **#info-faq** channel on our [Discord Server](https://discord.gg/MaWhJVH).
+For more detailed instructions on running/installing games on all platforms, please read the XYZ.

 ## Bugs and issues
-The project is in an early stage, so please be sensitive to that when opening new issues.
+Vita3K is still in an early stage of development, so please be sensitive to this when opening new issues.
 Expect crashes, glitches, low compatibility and poor performance.

 ## Thanks